 In March 2021, we entered into a securities purchase agreement with Digital Power Lending, LLC ("DPL"), a California limited liability company and wholly-owned subsidiary of Ault Global, pursuant to which we agreed to sell an aggregate of 6,666,667 shares of our common stock for an aggregate of \$10 million, or \$1.50 per share, which sales will be made in tranches.
 On March 9, 2021, DPL paid \$4 million, less the \$1.8 million in advances and the surrender for cancellation of a \$50,000 convertible promissory note by Ault Global, each as described below, for an aggregate of 2,666,667 shares of our common stock.
 Under the terms of the securities purchase agreement, DPL will purchase an additional (i) 1,333,333 shares of our common stock if and upon approval by the FDA of our IND for our Phase Ia clinical trials for a purchase price of \$2 million, and (ii) 2,666,667 shares of our common stock once we have completed these Phase Ia clinical trials for a purchase price of \$4 million.
-We presently expect to meet the first milestone on or about May 31, 2021 and the second milestone on or about September 30, 2021.
+We presently expect to meet the first milestone by June 30, 2021 and the second milestone in the fourth quarter of 2021, although there is no guarantee that the FDA will approve our IND application.
 We further agreed to issue to DPL warrants to purchase a number of shares of our common stock equal to 50% of the shares of our common stock purchased under the securities purchase agreement at an exercise price of \$3.00 per share.
 Finally, we agreed that for a period of 18 months following the date of the payment of the final tranche of \$4 million, DPL will have the right to invest an additional \$10 million on the same terms, except that no specific milestones have been determined with respect to the additional \$10 million as of the date of this prospectus.